Query Builder in Specify 7

 Step 8: Save and use your query.

-Now that we have the query working the way we want it to, I can save and start using it.
+Now that the query is complete, you can save and start using it.

 This is an example output when I restrict my query to search Collection Objects using Cat # from 500-504.